WLAN-Pi/wlanpi-chat-bot/README.md

 # wlanpi-chat-bot

 The WLAN Pi chat-bot is a Telegram bot that allows a number of remote operations to be performed on a WLAN Pi that has Internet connectivity.
-These include operations such as checking the status of the WLAN Pi and running tests such as speedtest and ping.
+These include operations such as checking the status of the WLAN Pi and running tests such as speedtest.

 To use chat-bot, there are a few initial steps to complete associate the bot with your telegram account so that you may remotely access your WLAN Pi.